 Table 1 summarizes for quick reference the notation used throughout this article.
 Notations related to Chebyshev expansions are detailed in Section 2.1 below.
 Notations from Theorem 2.1 are also repeatedly used in the subsequent discussion.
-Double brackets denote integer intervals $[i, j] = \{i, i+1, \ldots, j\}$.
+Double brackets denote integer intervals $[\![i,j]\!] = \{i,i+1,\ldots,j\}$.

 Unless otherwise noted, we assume for simplicity that all computations are carried out in exact (rational) arithmetic.
-The rigor of the computation is unaffected if exact arithmetic is replaced by floating-point arithmetic in Algorithm 4.2 and by interval arithmetic in Algorithm 5.6, switching to interval
+The rigor of the computation is unaffected if exact arithmetic is replaced by floating-point arithmetic in Algorithm 4.2 and by interval arithmetic in Algorithm 6.5.
+(In the case of Algorithm 5.6, switching to interval arithmetic requires some adjustments.)
+However, we do not analyze the effect of rounding errors on the quality of the approximation polynomial p and error bound B from Problem 1.1 when the computations are done in floating-point arithmetic.
+In simple cases at least, we expect that Algorithm 4.2 exhibits comparable stability to similar methods based on backward recurrence [65].
+Our experiments show a satisfactory numerical behaviour.

-Table 1.
-Notation.

 To account for this variability in the underlying arithmetic, we assess the complexity of the algorithms in the arithmetic model.
 In other words, we only count field operations in \mathbb{Q} , while neglecting both the size of their operands and the cost of accessory control operations.
-The choice of the arithmetic complexity model for an algorithm involving multiple precision numerical computations may come as surprising.
-Observe however that all arithmetic operations on both rational and floating-point numbers of bit size bounded by n may be done in time $O(n(\ln n)^{O(1)})$ (see for instance Brent and Zimmermann's book [9] for detail).
+The choice of the arithmetic complexity model for an algorithm involving multiple precision numerical computations may be surprising.
+Observe, however, that all arithmetic operations on both rational and floating-point numbers of bit size bounded by n may be done in time $O(n(\ln n)^{O(1)})$ (see for instance Brent and Zimmermann's book [9] for details).
 In general, the maximum bit size of the numbers we manipulate is roughly the same as that of the coefficients of p, which may be checked to be $O(d \ln d)$ when represented as rational numbers, so that the bit complexity of the algorithm is actually almost linear in the total bit size of the output.

 1.3.
-Summary of Results.
+Summary of results.
 As we will see in the next section, truncated Chebyshev expansions of analytic functions provide very good approximations of these functions over straight line segments.
 In the case of D-finite functions, their coefficients are known to satisfy linear recurrences.
 But computing Chebyshev series based on these recurrences is not entirely straightforward.